 Parties continue till well into the morning and tend to be excessive (‘too much is just enough’), though illegal drug use is sporadic as the police make a habit of busting the place.

-Stay safe at a Full Moon party on Ko Phangan
+Stay safe at Full Moon parties

 • Under no circumstances should revellers accept drugs from strangers.
 These are likely to be drug peddlers selling useless or dangerous substances, plain clothes police, or gangsters posing as police.